 - Interferential Current (IFC) - is essentially a deeper form of TENS.
 IFC modulates a high frequency (4000 Hz) carrier waveform with the same signal produced by a TENS unit.

 - Tens - stands for Transcutaneous Electrical Nerve Stimulation, and is predominately used for nerve related (acute and chronic) pain conditions.
-TENS machines work by sending stimulating pulses across the surface of the skin and along the nerve strands.
+TENS machines work by sending stimulating pulses across the surface of the skin replica watches and along the nerve strands.
 The stimulating pulses help prevent pain signals from reaching the brain.
 Tens devices also help stimulate your body to produce higher levels of its own natural painkillers called; Endorphins.

 - Electrical Muscle Stimulation (EMS) - also known as neuromuscular electrical stimulation (NMES) or electromyostimulation, is the elicitation of muscle contraction using electric impulses.